abhiyaya/angelone-claud-mcp/README.md

 - Angel One trading account
 - API credentials from Angel One
 - Claude Desktop (for enhanced development experience)
+- MCP CLI (for running the FastMCP server)

 ## Environment Variables